swimlane/atomic-operator/README.md

 # This will run ALL tests compatiable with your local operating system
 atomic-operator run --atomics-path "/tmp/some_directory/redcanaryco-atomic-red-team-3700624" --hosts "10.32.1.0" --username "my_username" --password "my_password"
 ```

+> When running commands remotely against Windows hosts you may need to configure PSRemoting.
+See details here: [Windows Remoting](docs/windows-remote.md)

 ### Additional parameters